The three industrial sectors with the highest energy losses due to tribological contact are: Transportation, Energy and Manufacturing.

-Through the application of our innovative technologies and the unlocking of valuable data streams, the Transport, Power Generation and Manufacturing sectors can be developed to align with Industry 4.0 principles and are thus characterised as:
+Through the application of our innovative technologies and the unlocking of valuable data streams, the Transport, Energy and Manufacturing sectors can be developed to align with Industry 4.0 principles and are thus characterised as:

 The number of vehicles required to fulfil the world’s transportation needs now exceeds 1.2 billion.